-Although car accessories aren’t always a necessity, they can enhance your driving experience, making you feel safer on the road.
+Although car accessories aren’t always a necessity, they can enhance your driving experience, making you feel safer on the road and upgrading you to feel like one of the best drivers in the UK.
 However, the car accessory market is over-saturated, so picking out the right options for you can sometimes prove a challenge.

 Preparation is key, and before embarking on long road trips, you may often wonder if you have everything you need.
 Although your car will come with a basic selection of features to make your road trip more enjoyable, a few extra purchases can put you at ease.